317 N. Latah

 Online Search for Morris Hill Cemetery Records

-Some of the causes of death in our first burial record, beginning in 1882, include snow slide, gunshot, murder, dropsy, consumption, poison, falling tree, falling rock, rickets gathering in the head, bright's disease, La Grippe, and steel car accident.
+Some of the causes of death in our first burial records, beginning in 1882, included a snow slide, gunshot, murder, dropsy, consumption, poison, falling tree, falling rock, rickets gathering in the head, Bright's disease, La Grippe, and steel car accident.

-Since the cemetery was originally platted creating thousands of available lots in 1882, more sections have been added over the years, establishing thousands more.
-The cemetery currently consists of 60 developed (platted) acres, with 55 sections and a mausoleum with over 32,000 interred.
+Since the original maps were platted in 1882, creating thousands of available lots, more sections have been added over the years, establishing thousands more.
+The cemetery currently consists of 60 developed (platted) acres, with 53 sections and a mausoleum.

 Please feel free to stop by to visit Morris Hill Cemetery, and take the Morris Hill Cemetery Walking Tour.
 You may contact our office if you have questions.